SalahMouslih/Hexagone-House-Price-Forecast/README.md

 ### Installation

-To use this project, fisst clone the repository
+To use this project, first clone the repository

 ```
 git clone https://github.com/salahmouslih/data-challenge.git